jruby/warbler/README.txt

   AppEngine where the number of files per application has a limit.
-* +executable+: This bundles an embedded web server into the .war so that it can either be deployed into a traditional java web server or run as a standalone application using 'java -jar myapp.war'.
+* +executable+: This bundles an embedded web server into the .war so that it can either be deployed into a traditional java web server or run as a standalone application using <tt>java -jar myapp.war</tt>.
 * +compiled+: This uses +jrubyc+ to precompile all .rb files in your application to .class files and includes those in the .war instead of the Ruby sources.